thogiti/thogiti.github.io/_posts/2024-08-06-Unpacking-Robust-Restaking-Networks.md

 To understand the "Robust Restaking Networks" paper, we need to first lay down a solid foundation.
 These definitions and notations are your toolkit for understanding.
 Let’s break it down.

 ### Validators and Services: The Backbone of the Network
 - **Validators $V$**: Validators are the unsung heroes of blockchain—they validate transactions, maintain network integrity, and keep things running smoothly.
 Each validator $v$ stakes a certain amount of cryptocurrency $\sigma_v$ (like ETH in Ethereum) as collateral.
-If they act maliciously, they risk losing this stake, which is why it’s crucial.
+If they act maliciously, they risk losing this stake, which is why it’s important.

 - **Services $S$**: These are the tasks or applications that validators support.
 Think of services as different jobs that validators can take on—everything from running the core consensus protocol to ensuring data availability.
 Each service $s$ has a corruption profit $\pi_s$, which is basically the bounty an attacker could earn by compromising it.